 - DOT and pre-employment physicals, respirator fit testing, injury re-evaluations and vaccinations are also available at worksite locations.
 These services can be scheduled in two-hour blocks with a minimum of six exams or 25 immunizations, giving our clients a convenient, efficient option for occupational medicine services.

 Workers / Workman's Compensation

-Wake Forest Baptist Health works with companies, their insurance providers and other stakeholders to ensure the workers compensation process is comprehensive and efficient.
+Atrium Health Wake Forest Baptist works with companies, their insurance providers and other stakeholders to ensure the workers compensation process is comprehensive and efficient.
 From initial evaluation to return-to-work, we work diligently to ensure that the process is efficient and well-managed and the injured worker receives high quality, medically-appropriate care.
-Employees with new work injuries can walk-in at any of our Occupational Medicine or Urgent Care locations and can schedule a follow-up evaluation at either or Occupational Medicine – Winston East or Occupational Medicine – Mocksville.
+Employees with new work injuries can walk-in at any of our Occupational Medicine or Urgent Care locations and can schedule a follow-up evaluation at Occupational Medicine – Winston East.